snoyberg/posa-chapter/warp.md

-Fig (TBD:4.png) illustrates this arrangement in the context of a web server, where each browser connection is handled by a single light-weight thread, and a single OS thread running on a CPU core handles work from several connections.
+Fig (TBD:4.png) illustrates this arrangement in the context of a web server, where each browser connection is handled by a single light-weight thread, and a single native thread running on a CPU core handles work from several connections.

 ![User threads with one process per core](https://raw.github.com/snoyberg/posa-chapter/master/4.png)